ottuck/ottuck/README.md

 🙌 Hi there!
-I am a student studying to become a full stack developer in Korea🇰🇷 Now I'm preparing to work as a developer in Japan🇯🇵
+I am a student studying to become a full stack developer in Korea🇰🇷<br>
+Now I'm preparing to work as a developer in Japan🇯🇵<br><br>

-I love photos and coffee, clothes.
+I love photos📷 and coffee☕️, clothes🩳<br>
-I'm gonna be a awsome developer
+I'm gonna be a awsome developer!🧑‍💻

 💪 Skills